 Play Disney Parks app first debuted on mobile devices everywhere on June 30, 2018.
 Upon its premiere, the app promised to bring to life unique interactive experiences to enable guests of all ages access to a wide range of activities including themed games, Disney trivia, digital achievements, music and more.

-Though this detail was left out of Disney’s official announcement about the new mobile experience, the app will also serve as a tool guests can utilize when exploring Black Spire Outpost in the upcoming Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland Resort.
+Though one major detail was left out of Disney’s official announcement about the new mobile experience, that the app will also serve as a tool guests can utilize when exploring Black Spire Outpost in the upcoming Star Wars: Galaxy’s Edge at Walt Disney World and Disneyland Resort.

 “We were working directly with that team to integrate this layer of interactivity from the very start so that when our guests do finally get to encounter Black Spire Outpost, we think Play Disney Parks will be a very important tool for interacting with the population of that area,” said Josh Gorin, Executive R&D Imagineer at The Walt Disney Company.